cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    tarantella -- model.py

 This will execute our model distributedly on a single node, using all the available GPUs.
-In case no GPUs can be found, ``tarantella`` will executed in serial mode on the CPU, and a ``WARNING`` message will be issued.
+In case no GPUs can be found, ``tarantella`` will be executed in serial mode on the CPU, and a ``WARNING`` message will be issued.
 In case you have GPUs available, but want to execute ``tarantella`` on CPUs nonetheless, you can specify the ``--no-gpu`` option.